 Even though they don't have a companion app, they have a bass-effect feature built into their controls so that you can adjust their thump and boom.
 They have a decent build quality and are comfortable enough for long listening sessions, but they feel a bit plasticky and lack a sturdy carrying case to help protect them when you're on the go.

 On-ear headphones can be a good option if you don't like the feeling of your ears being closed off from the world when wearing over-ear headphones.
 The best Bluetooth headphones under $50 with an on-ear design that we've tested are the Sony WH-CH520 Wireless.
 These comfortable cans have a plush and padded design, making them ideal for longer listening sessions.
-Their price fluctuates a bit, so they can sometimes be priced a bit above $50, but they still represent a good option for around that price.
+Their price fluctuates a bit, so they can sometimes be priced above $50, but they still represent a good option for around that price.

 If you want a different sound, you can always use the graphic EQ and presets in their companion app to switch it up.
 The app is also where you find Sony's 360 Reality Audio feature, which analyzes your ear shape to integrate a virtual soundstage through compatible services like Tidal.
 If you love on-ears, these feature-packed headphones are a solid pick that won't break the bank.